-View Maxine Blackburn's Obituary on ocala.com and share memories
+View MAXINE BLACKBURN's Obituary on ocala.com and share memories

 Anthony - Maxine Robinson Blackburn, age 81, passed away on May 4, 2019 surrounded by loved ones.

-She was preceded in death by her husband of 53 years, Louise 'Kernie' Blackburn; and three brothers, Clell Robinson, Willie Robinson and Ray Robinson.
+She was preceded in death by her husband of 53 years, Laurse 'Kernie' Blackburn; and three brothers, Clell Robinson, Willie Robinson and Ray Robinson.

 Funeral service will be held at Countryside Funeral Home, Anthony, FL, on May 9, 2019 at 2:00 p.m., with visitation one hour prior to the service.
 Burial will be at Millwood Cemetery, Reddick, FL, Stanley Campbell officiating.
 Arrangements are under the care of Countryside Funeral Home, Anthony, FL.